SalimSalimi/VueJsCourse/README.md

 * We access the DOM element with the variable `el` and from that, we can apply styling etc.
 * We can it make it more dynamic by passing a value instead of statically, to do so:
 We can access the value sent from binding: `binding.value` and then, we use the directive like this: `v-directive="value"`.
+For multiple values, we can create like a JSON Object and access them with their keys: `v-directive="key1: value, key2: value"`.
+Then, in the code: `binding.value.key1`.

 * To use **arguments** (v-directive:argument): We can access the arguments sent with `binding` variable with the property `arg`: `binding.arg == argument`.
 * To use **Modifiers** (v-directive:argument.modifier): We access them from `binding` with property `modifiers` which is an array object.
 Example: `binding.modifiers['modifier']`.
 And we can chain modifiers one behind an another.